 Which is why we launched Stitchdown Premium, the membership program that allows you to offer that deeply needed financial support to Stitchdown, which you can contribute for just $5 a month.

-This page will host all upcoming collabs, discounts, giveaways, and other Stitchdown Premium benefits, and also what we’ve done in the past, to give you a sense of what’s coming down the road.
+This page will host all collabs, discounts, giveaways, and other Stitchdown Premium benefits, and also what we’ve done in the past, to give you a sense of what’s coming down the road.
 So, bookmark it!
 (Do people still do that?)

 And of course, sign up for Stitchdown Premium!
 Your support is invaluable, and it’s easy how quickly you can earn your donation back in no time.
 Thank you!
 Seriously, once again: thank you.